V-Shape Face & Jaw Slimming

 The procedure can help reduce the size of the masseter muscles (Smyth 1994).
 This results in a refined and softer V-shaped contour to the face that will harmoniously balance your other facial features.
 With the right aesthetic skills and eye for detail, the reduced jawline result will come out looking natural.

 The treatment will only involve a mild stinging sensation as the solution is being injected to the treated area.
-This is a tolerable procedure that will not require any anaesthetic.
+The discomfort is tolerable that it doesn’t require any anaesthetic.

 One advantage of this procedure is that it doesn’t take long to finish.
 In some cases, it can be done in 10 minutes depending on the area to be treated.
 However, your doctor will focus more on administering the solution properly, rather than completing the procedure within a certain time frame.
 This is to ensure that the desired outcome and result can be achieved.